 It contains considerations on the governance, content management and workflow and foreseen IT infrastructure.
 A provisional list of data sources is also given.

 Further to this, an online kick-off meeting took place on the 8th of February 2018, where several issues regarding the data to be transferred from the JRC to the EEA were discussed.
 It revealed that the modelled products currently at the JRC will not be transferred to the new FISE portal hosted at the EEA in the first phase.
-At a first step, and as requested by DG ENV, the transfer of FISE from the JRC will only include existing source data.
-EEA asked for an overview of existing database with such source data and their degree of accessibility also for public sharing of information.
+At a first step, and as requested by DG ENV, the transfer of FISE from the JRC will only include existing source data – information levels A and B. EEA asked for an overview of existing database with such source data and their degree of accessibility also for public sharing of information.

-It has to be determined whether the Forest Focus database, including the BioSoil data (mainly the biodiversity data and eventually the soil data) will be transferred in the EEA infrastructure and integrated in the upcoming FISE portal.
+The Forest Focus database, including the BioSoil data (mainly the biodiversity data and eventually the soil data) will be not be harvested or transferred in the EEA infrastructure, given the existing legal constraints on it.
+The relevant data from it can be harvested from the ICP Forests and integrated in the upcoming FISE portal, pending an agreement made by the Commission.

-With respect to the current version of the Business case and discussions after that, a few aspects need to be clarified as soon as possible:
+With respect to the current version of the Business case and discussions after that, a few aspects were clarified during this phase, or will be further discussed and clarified during the lifecycle of the project:

 What databases will be migrated from the JRC into the new FISE portal, to be hosted at EEA